dlgiovani/dlgiovani/README.md

 - 👋 Hi, I’m <b>@dlgiovani</b>.
 - 👀 I’m interested in Data Analytics, Data Architecture and Machine Learning;
-- 🌱 I’m currently learning more about C# and Data Science;
+- 🌱 I’m currently learning more about Data Analytics, Architecture and ML;
 - 📫 You can <b>reach me</b> @ gdrosdalima@gmail.com or via WhatsApp @ +55 (41) 984486463;.

 <!---